DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 installations shall be made in accordance with the requirements of the code.

-(townhouses) not more than 3 stories high with separate means of egress and their
+dwellings, such as townhouses, not more than 3 stories high with separate means of

-provide a reasonable level of safety, health, property protection and public welfare by
+standards to provide a reasonable level of safety, health, property protection, and public

-regulating and controlling the design, construction, installation, quality of materials,
+welfare by regulating and controlling the design, construction, installation, quality of

-location, and operation and maintenance or use of plumbing equipment and systems.
-The
+materials, location, and operation and maintenance or use of plumbing equipment and

 History: 1979 AC; 1980 AACS; 1982 AACS; 1998-2000 AACS; 2001AACS; 2010 AACS; 2013